Apple shares fall on reports of cuts to iPhone parts orders

 The Nikkei report, later matched by the Wall Street Journal, comes as hard-charging rivals like Samsung Electronics, which makes phones based on Google Inc's popular Android software, continue to expand market share globally.

 Apple stock slid more than 4 percent to an intraday low of $498.51 -- a level not seen since February 16, 2012 -- before bouncing back to trade just above $500 at midday.
-The news also hurt shares of suppliers such as Cirrus Logic Inc (CRUS.O), which dived 9 percent.
+The news also hurt shares of suppliers such as Cirrus Logic Inc, which dived 9 percent.

 Some analysts argued that Apple and its manufacturing partners had struggled with quality issues that might have curtailed production times.